Jumpscale/Docs/Portal/WebServices/RestWebservices.md

 }
 ```

-if result is in the
+if "result" is in the returned dict of the restful call, then no error has occured.